Of all the options for managing our digital images, which one offers the best online photo storage?

 Cons: Images you upload to online galleries are smaller-size previews of your images.
 Not as full-featured as other photography sites.
 No built-in support for sharing videos or allowing your photos to be purchased.

-If you’re one of the millions of people who pay for Amazon Prime, you already have access to Amazon Photos at no additional charge.
+If you’re one of the millions of people who pay for Amazon Prime, you already have access toat no additional charge.
 This service allows you to upload an unlimited number of images (including RAW files) from desktop or mobile.
 You can organize your photos with Albums, buy prints, and share images with other people in just a few clicks.

 The Amazon Photos app lets you back up all the images on your phone to save space.
 However, accessing them afterward involves using the same Amazon Photos app instead of the native Photos app on your device.
 You can also use the desktop app to automatically upload all the pictures on your computer to your Amazon Photos account.

 All these features make Amazon Photos great for online storage, but there are a few glaring issues that hold it back from being a true competitor to the others on this list.
 For one, there are no social networking features and viewers can’t leave comments on your images.
 The desktop app is kind of clunky, and all your uploaded images are organized solely by the folder they happen to be in on your computer.

 Amazon Photos also does auto-tagging by default, but you can turn this off if you prefer to keep Amazon’s artificial intelligence algorithms out of your images.
 This feature looks for easily-recognizable objects and also analyzes people using facial recognition algorithms, which is similar to a feature that Google offers.
 Some people find these extremely useful, but your mileage may vary.

 If all you want is a simple way to back up your images, then Amazon Prime Photos is a great choice.
 If you are looking for robust organizing tools, options for sharing your images, and a full-featured image browsing experience, it’s best to look elsewhere.